BasicWolf/archived-kaylee/doc/src/tutorial/running.rst

 -----------------------

-If everything was configured and compiled properly, you should be able to run the MonteCarloPi application the same way as the :ref:`demo`:
+If everything was configured and compiled properly, you should be able to run the MonteCarloPi application as follows:

 Run ``python demo/run.py`` and open http://127.0.0.1:5000.